 Climate change is only one of numerous examples of views heralding a new global awareness.

 Setting the stage for such a worldview revolution, in his own time, was the theosophical pioneer William Q. Judge.
-In a public address given at the Chicago World’s Fair in 1893 (Universal Brotherhood a Fact in Nature) he asserted:
+In a public address given at given Mr. Judge at the Parliament of Religions, Chicago, 1893 Universal Brotherhood a Fact in Nature he declared: